ozzziel/ozzziel/README.md

 🧠 I document everything I learn — from labs and walkthroughs to technical notes and real-world techniques.

-💼 I work every day to sharpen my skills and build a portfolio that reflects my passion, discipline, and long-term vision.
+💼 Working daily to sharpen my skills and build a portfolio that reflects consistency, discipline, and long-term vision.

 ---